BG6UD/quansheng-firmware-for-DTrac/README.md

    * reordered and renamed menu entries
    * LCD interference crash fix
    * many others...
-* some other mods introduced by me:
+* Some modifications by me:
    * The DTrac app connects to a radio station via Bluetooth and controls its Doppler frequency, mainly used for amateur satellite communication
    * many others...